frdedynamics/ADA526/docs/project.md

 ## Kinematic Structure
-You can choose one of three pre-defined kinematic structures.
-The relative orientations of the joints are fixed, but you should modify the link lengths and offsets such that your robot has sufficient workspace.
+The kinematic structure of the robot is pre-defined.
+This means, the number of joints and the relative orientations of the joint axes are fixed, but you have to modify the link lengths and offsets such that your robot's workspace more or less covers the base plate.
-You find more detailed information about the kinematic structures in the [How-to Guides: Kinematic Structure](../docs/how-to guides/kinematic_structure.html).
+You find more detailed information about kinematic structures in the [How-to Guides: Kinematic Structure](../docs/how-to guides/kinematic_structure.html).

-### Configuration 1
 ![A Config 1 Robot](../assets/images/config_1.png)

 ## Actuators